Workplace Dynamics Counselling in

 What if I’m not sure whether to stay or leave?

 This is one of the most common positions people are in when they reach out.
 Staying and leaving both carry real costs, and the decision is rarely straightforward.
-The work helps you get clear on what you actually want, what is realistic given your constraints, and what the difference is between a decision that is right for you long term versus one that is primarily driven by the need to escape the current situation.
+The work helps you get clear on what you want, what is realistic given your constraints, and how to distinguish a decision that fits your longer-term wellbeing from one driven mainly by the need to escape the current situation.

 Should I go to HR?

 This depends on your situation, your organization, and what outcome you are looking for.
-HR works for the organization, not for you — and many people are aware of this tension.
+HR works for the organization, which creates a real tension for many employees.
 Counselling can help you think through whether raising the issue internally makes sense in your specific context, what you would want from that process, and what you would do if it does not go as hoped.
 For situations involving harassment or discrimination, there may also be external channels worth knowing about — a counsellor can help you identify what other supports exist, though legal advice falls outside the scope of counselling.

 Can counselling help if I’ve already left the job?